 The demand for air purifiers in hospitals has surged due to COVID-19.
-Hospitals have turned to air purifiers to remove COVID-19 particles and the delta variant from the air.
+Hospitals have turned to air purifiers to remove COVID-19 particles from the air.
 In this article, we tackle what you need to know about choosing an air purifier for a hospital setting.

 Yes, and very well.
 Air purifiers that contain HEPA filters or even lower grade filters can capture virtually all sizes of solid particles, including particles 0.1 microns in diameter – or the same size as COVID-19..